awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-launch-template-permissions.md

             "Condition": {
                 "StringEquals": { "ec2:ResourceTag/environment": "test" }
             }
-        },
-        {
-            "Effect": "Allow",
-            "Action": "ec2:CreateTags",
-            "Resource": "arn:aws:ec2:region:123456789012:*/*",
-            "Condition": {
-                "StringEquals": { "ec2:CreateAction": "RunInstances" }
         }
-        },
-        {
-            "Effect": "Allow",
-            "Action": "ec2:RunInstances",
-            "Resource": [
-                "arn:aws:ec2:region:123456789012:subnet/subnet-1a2b3c4d",
-                "arn:aws:ec2:region:123456789012:security-group/sg-1a2b3c4d",
-                "arn:aws:ec2:region:123456789012:network-interface/*",
-                "arn:aws:ec2:region:123456789012:volume/*",
-                "arn:aws:ec2:region::image/ami-1a2b3c4d"
     ]
-        },
-        {
-            "Effect": "Allow",
-            "Action": "ec2:RunInstances",
-            "Resource": "arn:aws:ec2:region:123456789012:instance/*",
-            "Condition": {
-                "StringEquals": { "ec2:InstanceType": "t2.micro" }
 }
-        }
-    ]
-}
 ```

-In addition, you can create an IAM policy to limit users' access so that they cannot use launch configurations when creating and updating Auto Scaling groups\.
-Optionally, you can also require that they set the specific version to use, to ensure that the IAM permissions for actions to be completed when launching instances are checked whenever Auto Scaling groups are updated to use a new version\.
+## Require a launch template and a version number<a name="policy-example-launch-template-ex2"></a>

-The following statements give users permissions to create or update an Auto Scaling group if they specify a launch template\.
-If they omit the version number to specify either the `Latest` or `Default` launch template version, or specify a launch configuration instead, the action fails\.
+The following example allows users to create and modify Auto Scaling groups if they specify the version number of the launch template, and then denies permission to create or modify any Auto Scaling groups using a launch configuration\.
+If users with this policy omit the version number to specify either the `Latest` or `Default` launch template version, or specify a launch configuration instead, the action fails\.

 ```
 {